lsbFlying/resy/README-EN.md

      *
      * 2. The batch update of setState is asynchronous just like the direct update,
      * Therefore, the incoming parameter nextState of the callback function is required to obtain the latest data, or the latest data is directly obtained by reading the store inside the callback
-     */
+     *
+     * 3. In most cases, setState and single direct update are asynchronous,
+     * However, in some extreme cases, the updates of a batch in the middle will become synchronous updates,
+     * This is to ensure the smoothness and coordination of updates */
     // @example A
     store.setState({